 Fruits and Vegetables

 The process of making kibble means that fruits and vegetables are ground, smashed, baked, and thoroughly hammered to bits.
 While dogs can't process heavy cell-walled produce raw, once those cell walls are broken down via these methods, they have every opportunity in the world to embrace the green and utilize all the vitamins and nutrients found in these ingredients.

 And most dogs readily do.
 Though your pet may not be interested in iceberg lettuce, many dogs love chewing up carrots and apple slices (without the seeds, these are poisonous).
 A healthy pet may welcome an additional cold fruit or veggie treat on a hot day, and those warm months are coming soon.
 You can even find fruits in vegetables in some supplements, like cranberry supplements for dogs, which helps support urinary health.
 Some raw food options can add a variety of nutrients into your dog’s diet, however, make sure you first talk to your veterinarian to see which ingredients are safe for your four-legged companion.
 Give it a try and let us know what your pet thinks!

 Vitamins and Minerals

 This is where stuff gets kind of tricky for dog owners!
 You want to feed your dog natural foods, but you need to also make sure they are getting all the vitamins and minerals that’s needed to support a dog’s body.
 Just like you and me, our meals can't possibly fulfill every daily quota every single time we sit down to eat.
 I know that my never-ending pasta lunch yesterday definitely didn't and I have absolutely no regrets about that.

-But your pet can't figure out when they're deficient in a particular nutrient and when they start to show problems from it, it's often too late to avoid a vet visit.
-That's why most dog food companies have a tried and true vitamin and mineral additive to their canine formulas.
+But your pet can't figure out when they're deficient in a particular nutrient and when they start to show problems from it, it's often too late to avoid a visit to the veterinarian.
+That's why most high-quality dog food companies have a tried and true vitamin and mineral additive to their canine formulas.
 This guarantees the uptake of crucial vitamins and minerals to keep your pets happy and healthy.